jsdir/stretch/docs/pipeline.md

 # Stretch Pipeline

-The stretch pipeline moves apps and their configurations from sources to the backend.
+The Stretch Pipeline moves apps and their configurations from sources to the backend.
 There are many stages in the pipeline, each allowing a degree of configuration and flexibility.
 Essentially, the pipeline consists of two major steps: `build` and `deploy`.
 The output for both of these steps are logged for realtime display in the web client.

 ## Build